How to Build a Blackberry Trellis: a simple way to grow thornless blackberries

 Attaching the Wire

+Each stretch of wire between posts on mine is a separate piece.
+There’s a six-inch overlap with the screw head so that I can pass the wire through and twist it back on itself.
 You could string a long length all the way down your trellis but make sure that you wrap it around each screw all the way down.
-Forget this step and that wire will likely sag.
+Forget this step, and that wire will likely sag.
 The reason I didn’t do it this way was that the wire was too cumbersome to wrap around the eyelet screws as I went along.
 If you use ordinary screws it will be much easier though.

 Free Blackberry Bushes

 I need to pass on a tip if you’re like me and like to get plants for free.
 If you have a friend who already grows thornless blackberry bushes, it’s EASY to create new plants from it.
-From late spring to mid-summer, take 12-18″ cuttings of fresh new growth and propagate them like this.
+From late spring to mid-summer, take 12-18″ cuttings of fresh new growth and propagate them.
 By the next spring, you’ll have loads of blackberry bushes to plant out without having to hand over cash for them.

 Growing Thornless Blackberries

 Once the trellis is built and the blackberries planted, you can look forward to many years of berry harvests.
 The blackberries I grow don’t intrude into the ground too much so aren’t competing with my other garden veg.
 They’re also growing in a space that probably wouldn’t be used, creates a bit of a windbreak, and give my plot a bit of privacy.
-Best of all, I do a little maintenance and mulching and they produce countless juicy blackberries.
+Best of all, I do a little maintenance and mulching, and they produce countless juicy blackberries.
 I do love an easy harvest.

 Leave a Reply